• Skip to primary navigation

 Instructions

-• Reserve ¼ cup of the pitted Hojiblanca olives from Spain for garnish.
+• Reserve ¼ cup of the pitted olives for garnish.
 Either leave them whole or chop them.
 Your choice!

 • Place the remaining 1 cup of olives, beans, lemon juice, tahini, garlic, salt, and ⅓ cup of water into your food processor and blend on high until the dip is mostly smooth.
 Season to taste with extra salt, if needed.